xvonabur/UNIT3D/book/src/backup.md

 ### Introduction

-This guide explains how to restore a UNIT3D backup on your server.
-It covers installing required tools, uncompressing the backup using your app key, copying files to their correct locations, fixing file permissions, and resetting caches with PHP Artisan.
+This guide outlines the process of creating and restoring a UNIT3D backup, including decryption with your APP_KEY, file restoration, permission management, and cache reset procedures.

 ### Built-In Backups